 “My business has halved… We used to have lots of Western tourists coming here, people who liked to try our food.
 But Chinese tourists don’t want to eat Khmer food and experience our local customs, they prefer to eat their own food.
 Chinese tourists like to stay in their bubble,” Chhim Phin, who has run a seafood restaurant on Independence Beach since 2003, said to the South China Morning Post.

 In July, it was reported that China was building a secret naval base in Cambodia.
 This alarmed U.S. authorities and the State Department asked the Cambodian government to reject any such proposition from Beijing.

 “We are concerned that any steps by the Cambodian government to invite a foreign military presence in Cambodia would threaten the coherence and centrality of the Association of Southeast Asian Nations in coordinating regional developments, and disturb peace and stability in Southeast Asia,” the department said in a statement (Reuters).

 Though Phnom Penh denied the reports and stated that no such agreements were in place with the Chinese, some security experts are not too sure about the credibility of the denial.
 If Cambodia were to allow China to set up a naval base in their backyard, it could make the country an enabler of Chinese aggression in the South China Sea.
-Worse, Beijing might also seek similar arrangements with other Southeast Asian countries and challenge U.S. presence in the region.
+Worse, Beijing might also seek similar arrangements with other Southeast Asian countries and challenge the U.S. presence in the region.